UWFlow/uwflow/backend/README.md

 Voilà, now you have an endpoint to query at `http://localhost:8080/v1/graphql`.
 Remember that Hasura requires auth; see the relevant [README](hasura/README.md).

-### Completely reset database state
+### Reset database state

-Normally, it should be sufficient to `TRUNCATE` tables by hand as necessary via the `psql` interface shown above; this is the fastest way.

-However, if something has gone horribly wrong, backend state can be reset completely, discarding all database data.
-Run
+If one desires to re-import data from Mongo (say, because one is developing `mongo-import`), it is necessary to first purge Postgres state, which is most easily achieved as below:

 ```sh
 docker-compose down
 docker volume rm backend_postgres